skinandme/backend-assessment-factory/README.md

 # Skin + Me - Tech Assessment - Backend (Factory)

 ## The Task
-We would like you to build a small Python web application (preferably using the Flask framework and SQLAlchemy) that integrates to a fictional shipping provider (think about Royal Mail or DHL), and send them customer orders to deliver on a periodic basis.
+We would like you to build a small Python web application, preferably using the Flask framework and SQLAlchemy.
+The application should allow Skin + Me to periodically ship customer orders via a shipping provider such as Royal Mail or DHL.
 There are three parts to this task.

-1. Provide an interface to send customer orders to a fictional shipping provider (in the design, keep in mind in the future we could have multiple providers)
+1. Provide an API endpoint to submit a Skin + Me customer order to the shipping provider, utilising the shipping provider’s API.
+Keep in mind in the future we could have multiple providers
-2. Provide an interface that will allow the shipping provider to communicate events back to our system.
-Such events could be:
+2. Provide an API endpoint that will allow the shipping provider to communicate status updates relating to the customer order back to our system.
+Such statuses could be:
     1.  waiting for collection
     2.  in transit
     3.  delivered